Wetlands

 Making material with colours from the landscape

-The final material in three different colours.
-From left to right, the colours are made of floating pennywort, willow, brambles
+The final material is in three different colours.
+From left to right, the colours are made of floating pennywort, willow, and brambles

 Scaling up to a regenerative system